MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-roles-permissions.md

 - tier1
 ---

-# Assign roles and permissions in Microsoft Defender for Business
+# Assign security roles and permissions in Microsoft Defender for Business

 To perform tasks in the Microsoft 365 Defender portal, such as configuring Defender for Business, viewing reports, or taking response actions on detected threats, appropriate permissions must be assigned to your security team.
 Permissions are granted through roles that are assigned in the Microsoft 365 Defender portal ([https://security.microsoft.com](https://security.microsoft.com)) or in [Azure Active Directory](/azure/active-directory/roles/manage-roles-portal).